Annafi-Mirza/Java/Matrices/Matrices_README.txt

 matrices of size 3x3 or less, or multiplying the determinant of each elementary matrice needed to find the inverse of the matrix when it is greater than 3x3.
 (W.I.P.)

+** FOR ALL MY JAVA PROJECTS **

+I use the Eclipse IDE to create all these, meaning that each project comes in its own Java project, including a package.
+To utilize these files, I suggest directly downloading the Java files from Matrices/src/matrices, removing the package statement at the top of each Java file, and importing them or copying/pasting them into whatever IDE you use.